6 Ways Sleep Effects Your Exercise

 5. Sleep greatly impacts your brain.

-Studies have shown that sleep can impact our cognitive functions which is important if you play any sports.
+Studies have shown that sleep can impact our cognitive function which is important if you play any sports.
 Sleep deprivation has been shown to decrease eye-hand coordination, accuracy, and reaction time.
 Just one all-nighter can reduce reaction time by more than 300%; this is equivalent to being legally drunk.
 You probably would not head to the gym after tossing back several beers so working out after being awake all night would not be a good idea either.
 Studies have also been shown that sleep loss does impair focus and memory.
 The brain struggles with decision making and absorbing new knowledge.
 This is important if you are learning a new exercise skill or are trying to choose between a risky vs safe exercise.

 6. Sleep may extend your exercise career.

 We’ve said it hear before at AIM; if you want to be healthy, exercise is non-negotiable.
 That means exercising for the rest of our life.
 If you can’t exercise and move, the quality and quantity of your life will be diminished.
 Adequate sleep is also non-negotiable if you plan on exercising for life.
 A study out of the Martha Jefferson Hospital Sleep Medicine Center in Charlottesville, VA linked sleep with career longevity for professional athletes.
 While most of us are not professional athletes, we should all be working to extend our “exercise careers.”
-Additionally, more sleep equals a better immune system which means you are better able to to fight off infections.
+Additionally, more sleep equals a better immune system which means you are better able to fight off infections.
 This means less days off from the gym and more time working towards your exercise goals and career.

 If exercise is important to you; make sleep a priority.
 Schedule your sleep just like you schedule your exercise and you’ll be on your way to hitting your exercise goals!